lgfrbcsgo/wot-battle-results-server/README.md

 -   Allows running multiple commands after each other without any interruptions.
     Individual commands are allowed to fail.
-    While the commands are being executed it is guaranteed that
-    - no other commands are executed
-    - no battle results are received
+    While the commands are being executed it is guaranteed that no other commands are executed and that no battle results are received.
     ```json
     [
       {